 Looking for more direct pay travel insurance policies?

-Start your search off with a free quote from Kanetix.ca.
+Start your search off with Kanetix.ca.
 They’re from Canada and Kanetix is also a great place to begin your search to compare travel insurance costs from several different Canadian companies at once.
 From there check out any of our reviews up top to find more about each company.